Income Strategy

 The ideal dividend income portfolio for hard-asset investors combines multiple sources of income to create a diversified, resilient income stream:

-3. Shipping dividends (10–15% of income) — Variable but potentially very high income during strong rate environments.
-The cyclical nature of shipping dividends is a feature, not a bug — it provides income spikes that can be reinvested into depressed sectors.
+3. Shipping dividends (10-15% of income) — Variable but potentially very high income during strong rate environments.
+The cyclical nature of shipping dividends is a feature, not a bug — it provides income spikes that can be reinvested into depressed sectors during their own downturns.

 Tax Considerations for Dividend Investors